configcat/docs/docs/integrations/jira.md

 2. Push `Link ConfigCat Feature Flag`
 ![Link ConfigCat Feature Flag](assets/jira/link.png)
 3. Select a Product, Config, Environment and a Feature Flag to be linked to your card.
-4. When linked, you can turn your features On / Off right from this Card.
+4. When linked, you can turn your features On / Off right from this Issue.
 ![Use ConfigCat Feature Flags in Jira](assets/jira/use.png)
 5. View linked issues next to your Feature Flags in ConfigCat and jump to the Jira Issue directly.
 ![View linked issues in ConfigCat Dashboard](assets/jira/jump.png)